 Luckily, there’s a vast world of French foods beyond that!
 Fun fact: French cuisine is so highly revered around the world that it was added to UNESCO’s list of intangible cultural heritages in 2010.

-If you’re looking to explore more about French foods in detail, we’re here to help you out!
+If you’re looking to explore more about French cuisine, we’re here to help you out.
 In this article, we break down the most famous foods France has to offer, along with our favorite recipes for each dish to try for yourself.

 Teeming with vibrant colours and a delicious flavour, ratatouille is an interesting stew cooked with onion, garlic, potato, tomato, bell pepper, and many other vegetables.